Dejanea Oakley

-Early life
+Dejanea Oakley (born 4 July 2004) is a Jamaican sprinter.
+She ran the Jamaican indoor national record for the 400 metres to win the 2026 NCAA Indoor Championships, that year also winning the 2026 NCAA Outdoor Championships in a record NCAA time and the gold medal at the 2026 Commonwealth Games.

+She was previously a silver medalist at the 2025 World Athletics Championships in the women's 4 × 400 metres relay, and runner-up in the 400 m at the 2025 Jamaican Championships.

+Biography

-She attended Clarendon College in Clarendon Parish, Jamaica.
+Oakley attended Clarendon College in Clarendon Parish, Jamaica.

-Career

-She won a silver medal as part of the Jamaican women 4 x 400m relay team at the 2022 World Athletics U20 Championships in Cali, Colombia, having placed fifth in the individual 400 metres in a personal best of 52.31 seconds.
-She won a bronze medal in the 400m and a silver medal in the 4 x 400 metres relay at the 2023 Pan American U20 Athletics Championships in Mayagüez, Puerto Rico.
+In 2022, Oakley won the class one title over 400 metres in a time of 51.81 seconds, at the ISSA Boys and Girls National Championships in Kingston.
+That year, Oakley won a silver medal as part of the Jamaican women 4 × 400 m relay team at the 2022 World Athletics U20 Championships in Cali, Colombia.
+She also placed fifth in the individual 400 metres in a personal best of 52.31 seconds at the Championships.
+The following year, Oakley won a bronze medal in the 400m and a silver medal in the 4 x 400 metres relay at the 2023 Pan American U20 Athletics Championships in Mayagüez, Puerto Rico.

-She competed in the United States college system for the University of Texas before transferring to the University of Georgia in 2024.
+Oakley competed in the United States college system for the University of Texas before transferring to the University of Georgia in 2024.
 She qualified for the final of the 2025 NCAA Division I Indoor Track and Field Championships in Virginia Beach, running the 400 metres in a time of 51.85 seconds in the semi-final, before placing third in the final in 51.15 seconds.

-She finished second over 400 metres at the 2025 NCAA Outdoor Championships in Eugene, Oregon having lowered her personal best to 50.18 seconds in the semi-final before running 49.65 on the final to finish behind Aaliyah Butler.
-She signed a name image and likeness (NIL) contract with sportswear brand On in 2025.

-She finished in second place in 50.08 seconds behind defending champion Nickisha Pryce in the final of the 400 metres at the Jamaican Athletics Championships in Kingston, Jamaica in June 2025, having previously won her semi-final in 51.15 seconds.
+Oakley finished second over 400 metres at the 2025 NCAA Outdoor Championships in Eugene, Oregon having lowered her personal best to 50.18 seconds in the semi-final before running 49.65 in the final to finish behind Aaliyah Butler.
+Oakley finished in second place in 50.08 seconds behind defending champion Nickisha Pryce in the final of the 400 metres at the Jamaican Athletics Championships in Kingston, Jamaica in June 2025, having previously won her semi-final in 51.15 seconds.
 She finished fifth over 400 metres at the 2025 Prefontaine Classic on 5 July.
 She was named in the Jamaican squad for the 2025 NACAC Championships in Nassau, The Bahamas.
-She was selected for the Jamaican team for the 2025 World Athletics Championships in Tokyo, Japan.
+She was also selected for the Jamaican team for the 2025 World Athletics Championships in Tokyo, Japan.
+She signed a name image and likeness (NIL) contract with sportswear brand On in 2025.